What is the history of soccer?

 What are the current Olympic soccer events?

-There are men's and women's soccer at the Summer Games.
+There is men's and women's soccer at the Summer Games.